JamesBuhanan/Songify/README.md

 This allows us to unload any modules that we are not currently working on.

 `:feature:*:public` - Just a `Screen` key data class.
 `:feature:*:internal` - Contract/Presenter/View/ui.
-Basically
 `:feature:*:app` - Hilt module to "provide" a start screen or any other unsatisfied dependencies `:library:*:public` - interfaces for UseCases and data models that we have no choice but to expose `:library:*:internal` - implementations for UseCases `:common:*` - Probably shouldn't exist in this architecture.
-I dunno...
 `:*:*:shared-test` - Shared stuff for `test` and `androidTest` to both depend on

 Rule 1: Feature modules cannot depend on other feature modules